-- Hemizygosity: Only one copy of a gene is present despite the existence of a diploid set of chromosomes.
+- Hemizygosity: Only 1 copy of a gene is present despite the existence of a diploid set of chromosomes.

-- Polymorphism/multiple alleles: is the existence of more than two alleles of a gene within a population.
+- Polymorphism/multiple alleles: The existence of more than 2 alleles of a gene within a population.

 Types of Inheritance: Dominant, Recessive and Codominant